DamiRob/UGrabIt/UGrabIT/README.md

 The following **required** functionality is completed:

 - [ ] User can register and log in with an email ending in “.edu”.
-- [ ] Users can create a profile with username, school, and picture required.
+- [ ] Users can create a profile with a username, school, and profile picture required.
 Optional are a short bio, payment preference ie. “CashApp and Venmo” and ID, and previous items let go.
 - [ ] User can upload pictures for profile and items for trade.
 - [ ] Items put up for trade can be set to, grab it now (for free), trade fro another item, or sold outright with a posted or discussed amount.
 - [ ] Location of seller can be showed as an 2 potential mile radius of location until buyer is confirmed before showing exact location.
 Or seller can set meet point at verified public locations.